jnlltd/festivals/README.md

 ### Optional Secret Configuration

 If these settings are omitted, the application will start, but certain features will not work correctly.
-The consequences of omitting each one and (where applicable) how to remove this feature completely are described below
+The consequences of omitting each one and (where applicable) how to remove the feature completely are described below

 #### Google Maps API Keys